ESG data

 Respect for Human Rights

 • FY2020 and FY2021 does not include PMO, PMT, SPU and SPF.
-Calculation uses all Group employees as denominator for FY2022.
+Calculation uses all Group employees as denominator after FY2022.

 Stable Employment and Decent Work Environments